eligosource/eventsourced/es-journal/es-journal-mongodb-casbah-salat/readme.md

 ### @Salat interfaces

 Please extend your events directly (current limitation of Salat annotations) from MongodbEvent trait and your snapshots (states) from MongodbSnapshotState trait.
+One can process List[MongodbSnapshotState] on receiving SnapshotRequest and by this trick split in-memory model into blocks < 16MB.

 ### MongoDB queries with Salat